Leaders of the Clover School District are considering whether a private company should provide after-school programs for elementary students.

-Clover schools Superintendent Marc Sosne said he became intrigued by the concept.
+Superintendent Marc Sosne said he became intrigued by the concept.

-“Right At School’s educational component with experiential learning and discovery learning really piqued my interest,” Sosne said.
+“Right at School’s educational component with experiential learning and discovery learning really piqued my interest,” Sosne said.
 “It’s about seeing our district improve and taking the after-school program to the next level.”

 The district began soliciting applications through a state website earlier this month.